emma11y/speech-to-text/README.md

 You don't need an API key to use Mozilla's Web Speech API.

+### Whisper

+- Create ou use your account on Open AI
+- Create an API Key

 ## Development server

 Run `ng serve` or `npm run start` for a dev server.
 Navigate to `http://localhost:4201/`.
 The app will automatically reload if you change any of the source files.